megastef/crate-conZole/README.md

 crate-conZole
 =============

-An alternative SQL console for crate-data - mode for interactive testing of [node-crate driver](https://github.com/megastef/node-crate)
+An alternative SQL console for crate-data - made for interactive testing of [node-crate driver](https://github.com/megastef/node-crate)

 ## How to use
 Git clone the file and link or copy it to CRATE_INSTALL_DIR/plugins/conzole/_site